nus-cs2103-AY2324S2/tp/README.md

 ```

 ### 2. User manual
-Shows a list of commands that can be used
+Shows a list of commands that can be used.

 Example: `help`